 Age is not a reason to stop moving.
 If anything, it is a reason to get moving!
 Through movement we find health.
 Study after study proves that mindful physical movement preserves mental acuity and maintains the body’s health through the aging process.

-Many of our classes are suitable for all ages, and are geared with our kupuna in mind.
+Many of our classes are suitable for all ages and are geared with our kupuna in mind.
 Our teachers are there for you.
 They meet you at your present fitness level, help you to both accept and transcend your limitations, and lead you to a healthier, happier you.
 Try one of the following:

 - Aloha Hula

-- Yin Yoga & Yoga for the Stiffs
+- Yin Yoga & Yoga Nidra

 Our therapists in the Malu Healing Room give older bodies the TLC they deserve – whether through massage, acupuncture or our other healing modalities.

-In addition to weekly classes, Still & Moving Center provides a great variety of workshops and events every month – some of which are free or at nominal cost.
-These activities encourage people of all ages to come together to celebrate, to learn and participate in a richly multi-cultural community.
+In addition to weekly classes, Still & Moving Center provides a great variety of workshops and events every month – some of which are free or at a nominal cost.
+These activities encourage people of all ages to come together to celebrate, to learn, and participate in a richly multi-cultural community.

 All are welcome to this fun and light-hearted hula class that focuses on “party hula” auwana dances.
 This class is great for first timers, experienced dancers, or anybody interested in celebrating the Aloha spirit through hula!
 Classes will begin with a warm up and review of basic hula steps.
 Two songs will be taught per month; one slow and one lively.
 E hula kākou!